phokz/reprap_session/README.md

    - kvbik will bring one as well from [pvelectronic](http://pvelectronic.inshop.cz/podle-vyrobce/sparkfun/vyvojove-nastroje/arduino-mega-2560-r3-%5BDEV-11061%5D?ItemIdx=0) - 1,190 CZK
    - bought from [Ing.
 Oldrich Horacek])http://hwkitchen.com)
    - total price with shipping  1,257.71 CZK
+   - will arrive tomorrow directly to HUB
    - also available at snail instrumets, but too expensive
 - phokz will buy RAPMS and motor drivers from [XYZ printers](http://xyzprinters.com/)
 	- order completed and paid on 2012-03-06, I hope they'll send it in time
+	- arrived on 2012-03-16, mostly soldered by phokz
+	- 2x female header 1x8pins needed
 - kvbik will buy 5 NEMA17 stepper motors
 	- 5 of them from http://www.microcon.cz/prodej.asp `SX17-0905`
 	- order completed (thx to JerryFox and his social hacking skills), steppers should be on Tue 2012-03-13